HuskieRobotics/SPOT/README.md

-# ScoutingCore
+# SPOT
-ScoutingCore is an open source modular scouting app framework developed by Team 3061 Huskie Robotics.
-ScoutingCore provides a simple platform upon which a team can build a scouting app with little to no prior experience.
+SPOT (Scouting Platforms On Time) is an open source modular scouting app framework developed by Team 3061 Huskie Robotics.
+SPOT provides a simple platform upon which a team can build a scouting app with little to no prior experience.

-ScoutingCore is built with HTML, JS, CSS, and Node.js and operates with a MongoDB database.
+SPOT is built with HTML, JS, CSS, and Node.js and operates with a MongoDB database.

 ## Features